 Other area sites rich in history include Oak Hill Cottage, Malabar Farm State Park, Ohio Genealogical Society, the Ohio State Reformatory, and the North Central Ohio Industrial Museum (opening 2018).
 Many are a part of the Rich History Alliance, a group dedicated to the representation of historical organizations.
 Richland County is fortunate to have multiple impressive museums in the area for people to enjoy, catering to a broad audience with varied interests.
 Who said museums can’t be fun?!

-Written by Seth Ansell, Destination Mansfield – Richland County Intern
+Submitted by Seth Ansell, Destination Mansfield – Richland County Intern